interTwin-eu/itwinai/docs/explain_workflows.rst

 For each pipeline component, an `execute()` function is defined that provides a unified interface with every component as well as the whole pipeline.

 Components provide the structure in which user's python code can be easily integrated and deployed for DDP.
-These components are 'empty'; users have total freedom in how to implement each component, after which the Pipeline wrapper ensures DDP deployability (?).
+These components are 'empty'; users have total freedom in how to implement each component, after which the Pipeline wrapper ensures DDP deployability.
+.. (?).

 .. structures are `empty`